c-streams/Pneumonia/README.md

 <img src="https://github.com/c-streams/Pneumonia/blob/master/images/xrays.png">

 From the X-rays above, it is not immediately obvious to the untrained eye which cases are which.
-Luckily machine learning is here to help!
+Radiologists will typically look for the spread of the inflammation and the presence of air bronchograms to help distinguish bacterial from viral pneumonia.

 I examined the class balances in the dataset and discovered that there are more cases of pneumonia in my dataset than normal ones.
 There are more cases of bacterial pneumonia in particular.
 Unbalanced classes are not uncommon with medical data.
 Classification algorithms perform better with an even ratio of classes otherwise the minority class is typically underrepresented as a rare event.
 I therefore balanced the classes by oversampling (sampling with replacement) the minority class.